dakshdeepHERE/QUIZY/README.md

 This project is open-source and available under the [MIT License](LICENSE).

-## Acknowledgments

-- Jetpack Compose community and contributors for their amazing work.
-- [Your Acknowledgments or Credits]

 ## Contact

 For any questions or support, please contact [me](dakshadeep1234@gmail.com).